 It can be confusing trying to figure out the difference between brand name and generic medications.
 We break it down so you can make the best choice for your health.

 You’re at the grocery store, walking down the aisle, trying to figure out which crispy rice cereal to get.
 One option is the brand name cereal, with familiar characters you recognize from TV commercials you watched as a kid.
 The other option is a generic crispy rice cereal, with an unrecognizable name, but has identical ingredients to the brand name version.
 It’s also much cheaper than it’s well-known counterpart.
 Which one do you pick?
 The brand name cereal brings you comfort because of the recognition, but the no-name version is literally the exact same product and costs less money.

 This predicament is similar to the dilemma over choosing generic or brand name medication.
-Obviously, selecting the right medication is much more serious than breakfast cereal, but the analogy is quite similar.
+Obviously, selecting the right medication is much more serious than breakfast cereal, but the analogy stands.

 It’s natural to trust the familiar, but generic medications are basically copies of brand name medications.
-They have the exact same active pharmaceutical ingredients as the original, including all the same effects (dosage, intended use, side effects, risks, strength, etc.) as their brand name peers.
-But they are much cheaper!
-Many people are weary of the reduced price and equate that with reduced effectiveness, though the reason behind the price differentiation has nothing to do with quality.
+They have the exact same active pharmaceutical ingredients as the original, including all the same indications (dosage, intended use, side effects, risks, strength, etc.) as their brand name peers.
+But they're much cheaper!
+Many people are wary of the reduced price and equate that with reduced effectiveness, though the reason behind the price differentiation has nothing to do with quality.